yunoprogramming/home-labs-help-desk/README.md

 📁 Repository Structure

-/
-├── azure/
-│   └── screenshots/
-│   └── README.md        <-- Documentation for Azure-based labs
-│
-├── virtualization/
-│   └── README.md        <-- VirtualBox or Hyper-V setup walkthroughs (coming soon)
-│
-├── networking/
-│   └── README.md        <-- Networking labs, configs, and diagrams (coming soon)
-│
-├── powershell/
-│   └── README.md        <-- PowerShell automation and scripting labs (coming soon)
-│
-├── README.md            <-- You are here: repo navigation and overview
+<pre> 📁 ├── <a href="./azure/README.md">azure/</a> │ ├── screenshots/ │ └── README.md ← Documentation for Azure-based labs ├── <a href="">virtualization/</a> │ └── README.md ← VirtualBox or Hyper-V setup walkthroughs (coming soon) ├── <a href="">networking/</a> │ └── README.md ← Networking labs, configs, and diagrams (coming soon) ├── <a href="">powershell/</a> │ └── README.md ← PowerShell automation and scripting labs (coming soon) └── README.md ← You are here: repo navigation and overview </pre>

 📚 Lab Categories